bysubanji/Exploratory-Data-Analysis-of-churn-dataset/README.md

 <h2> :book: Problem Statement:</h2>

-* This dataset consists of TV shows and movies available on Netflix as of 2019.
+* This dataset consists of customer usage information of telecom service provider of Orange SA.

-* The dataset is collected from Flexible which is a third-party Netflix search engine
+* The dataset is collected from  Orange SA which is a France based Telecom company.

-* In 2018, they released an interesting report which shows that the number of TV shows on Netflix has nearly tripled since 2010.

-* The streaming service’s number of movies has decreased by more than 2,000 titles since 2010, while its number of TV shows has nearly tripled.
+* The dataset consists the information of customers and details of usage like plans, account, subscriptions etc.

+* The task was to understand the data and identify the factors behind the customer churn and predict the customer behaviour.

 * It will be interesting to explore what all other insights can be obtained from the same dataset.

-* Integrating this dataset with other external datasets such as IMDB ratings, rotten tomatoes can also provide many interesting findings.